ercdndrs/pokemonautomation.github.io/docs/SetupGuide/ControllerGuide.md

 This is the standard 3rd party wired controller for the Switch 2 from the likes of Horipad and Power A. It supports 17 buttons and 2 joysticks and it backwards compatible with the Switch 1.
 It does not support rumble or gyro.
 Furthermore, it always shows up as a black controller in the Switch menus.

+As this is a Switch 2 controller, it supports the GL, GR, and C buttons on the Switch 2.
+These buttons do nothing on the Switch 1.
+As of this writing, this is the only controller that we support which has the GL, GR, and C buttons.

 ### How to Connect:

 As a wired controller, you do not need to be in the grip menu to connect.
 Just press any button and it will connect.

-Note that if you are in a one player game and you already have a controller connected as the 1st controller slot, you will not be able to connect any other controller until you either disconnect that controller or return to the Switch menus.
+Note that if you are in a 1-player game and you already have a controller connected as the 1st controller slot, you will not be able to connect any other controller until you either disconnect that controller or return to the Switch menus.